 Bitcoin Price Analysis: BTC/USD Downside Break

-Yesterday’s highlighted descending channel pattern on the hourly chart (data feed via Bitstamp) of BTC/USD was broke to clear the way for more losses in the near term.
+I highlighted in yesterday’s post a contracting triangle pattern formed on the hourly chart (data feed via Bitstamp) of BTC/USD, which was broken recently to clear the way for more declines.

 Chart Source – TradingView.com and data feed by Bitstamp